Visit the home of GMT

 Flamsteed House is the original Royal Observatory building at Greenwich.
 King Charles II instructed Wren, who was also an astronomer, to design the building in 1675 and it was completed the following year.
+While you're here, you can:

 Buy a ticket to Flamsteed House and also get access to the Astronomy & Time Galleries and the Meridian Courtyard (ages 5 and under go free).
 The historic site also includes the Prime Meridian of the World and the UK's largest refracting telescope.
-While you're here, you can see:

 At sea, navigation is a matter of life and death.
 Out of sight of land, how can you tell where you are?
 Time and Longitude tells the story of the quest to find longitude at sea in the age before satellite navigation, and showcases Harrison's celebrated sea clocks.

-This gallery looks at the historical need to develop increasingly accurate time keeping see amazing objects including the actual GPS receiver used by Sir Robin Knox-Johnston on his record-breaking round-the-world voyage of 1994.
+This gallery looks at the historical need to develop increasingly accurate timekeeping see amazing objects including the actual GPS receiver used by Sir Robin Knox-Johnston on his record-breaking round-the-world voyage of 1994.